loyd/idr-ebr/README.md

 An IDR (IDentifier Resolver) provides a way to efficiently and concurrently map integer IDs to references to objects.
-It's particularly useful in scenarios where you need to quickly find objects based on their ID:
+It's particularly useful in scenarios where you need to find objects based on their ID quickly:
 * IDs are shared among multiple machines or stored on FS
 * IDs used for FFI
-* IDs are used as cheap replacement for `Weak` smart pointers
+* IDs are used as a cheap replacement for `Weak` smart pointers

 The main goal of this crate is to provide a structure for fast getting objects by their IDs.
 The most popular solution for this problem is concurrent slabs.
 However, an interesting problem concurrent collections deal with comes from the remove operation.
-Suppose that a thread removes an element from some lock-free slab, while another thread is reading that same element at the same time.
+Suppose that a thread removes an element from some lock-free slab while another thread is reading that same element at the same time.
 The first thread must wait until the second thread stops reading the element.
-Only then it is safe to destruct it.
+Only then is it safe to destroy it.
 Thus, every read operation should actually modify memory in order to tell other threads that the item is accessed right now.
 It can lead to high contention and, hence, a huge performance penalty (see benchmarks below) even if many threads mostly read and don't change data.

 The modern solution for this problem is [EBR] (Epoch-Based memory Reclamation).
-This crate based on EBR of the [`scc`] crate rather than [`crossbeam-epoch`], because it's more efficient.
+This crate is based on the EBR of the [`scc`] crate rather than [`crossbeam-epoch`] because it's more efficient.

 Every insertion allocates a new EBR container.
 Thus, it's preferable to use a strong modern allocator (e.g. [`mimalloc`]) if insertions are frequent.